cloudteam2016/kubernetes.github.io/docs/getting-started-guides/ubuntu/manual.md

 ---

-This document describes how to deploy kubernetes on ubuntu nodes, 1 master and 3 nodes involved in the given examples.
+This document describes how to deploy Kubernetes on ubuntu nodes, 1 master and 3 nodes involved in the given examples.
 You can scale to **any number of nodes** by changing some settings with ease.
 The original idea was heavily inspired by @jainvipin 's ubuntu single node work, which has been merge into this document.